iancondoit/humanstoryatlas/README.md

 An interactive scientific exploration of narrative connections across human experience.
 Human Story Atlas is a powerful tool for discovering hidden narrative arcs and forgotten stories through a chat-driven interface.

+## Purpose

+Human Story Atlas is a generative archive exploration interface designed to uncover forgotten storylines and narrative connections in historical news data.
+It goes beyond traditional search by surfacing narrative potential, story arcs, and thematic connections that span across time and publications.

 ## About the Project

 Human Story Atlas is built on the Universal Narrative Genome - a structured scientific decoding of story patterns across time, culture, and genre.
 It allows users to explore vast collections of stories and uncover hidden connections using natural language queries.